AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

 <!--will they add a way to create fields elsewhere than in a table?! - how will that change the structure of this article? -->

-# Create fields in Adobe Maestro
+# Create fields

 In Adobe Maestro, you can create custom fields for operational record types or taxonomies.
 You can then associate the fields with Maestro records to enhance record information.

 You must create record types before you can create fields to associate with them.
-For information, see [Create record types](create-record-types.md).
+For information, see [Create record types](../architecture-and-fields/create-record-types.md).

 ## Access requirements